Peer Tutoring Program (STTAR)

 If you want to apply the Board of Trustees Community Service Award during Senior year or get your ASB Activity point sheet signed, your Timelog form needs to turn in and shows at least 12 hours of tutoring at the end of the semester.
 I will send you an email with the due date.
 This way, I can check on your progress and determine how well the program is working.

-If at any time during the year you have any sort of problem with this program, email me or bring your questions to the Career Center.
+If at any time during the year you have any sort of problem with this program, email me.
 I am here to help you in any way I can.